avinashcodelabs/react-book/index.md

 ### 23.13.
 Single Route, Render Multiple Components

-Often we need this feature in buiiding a Sidebar or Breadcrumbs.
+Often we need this feature in building a Sidebar or Breadcrumbs.

 How to render multiple components for matching single route?